 The OpenVMS operating system has been the driving force behind numerous mission-critical business applications worldwide for decades.
-Although OpenVMS applications continue to provide indispensable business process refinement, the expense and complexity of supporting outdated languages and hardware signal the need for modernisation and integration with modern IT systems.
+Although OpenVMS applications continue to provide indispensable business process refinement, the expense and complexity of supporting outdated languages and hardware signal the need for modernization and integration with modern IT systems.

 End of Life Hardware

 Running OpenVMS on outdated hardware poses several challenges for companies.
 Outdated hardware results in slow, unreliable processing, reduced memory capacity and an inability to handle modern workloads.
-Moreover, it exposes organisations to risks associated with hardware failures, as well as the inability to replace broken components.
+Moreover, it exposes organizations to risks associated with hardware failures, as well as the inability to replace broken components.
 These issues can cause multiple problems such as system crashes or data loss.

 In the wake of this reality, VMS Software, Inc. (VSI) has ported OpenVMS to run on Intel x86-64 processors, providing users with an avenue to continue its use atop new hardware.
-However, companies running OpenVMS on older DEC, HP, or Intel-based hardware must incur the expense of hardware replacement to utilise this recent iteration.
+However, companies running OpenVMS on older DEC, HP, or Intel-based hardware must incur the expense of hardware replacement to utilize this recent iteration.
 Although emulators are available, this conundrum presents a prime opportunity to evaluate migrating away from OpenVMS and onto modern environments with contemporary programming languages, tools, and limitless possibilities.